jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 FBT rules
 (1) A fringe benefit subject to fringe benefit tax is not a dividend.
 Board
-(2) An amount that is employment income under section CE 1(1B) (Amounts derived in connection with employment) is not a dividend.
+(2) An amount that is employment income under section CE 1B (General rule: accommodation provided by employers) is not a dividend.

 ### CD 33 Payments corresponding to notional distributions of producer boards and co-operative companies
 Statutory producer board payments